sumanta2/inotebook/readme.txt

 inside backend/model folder we create mongoDb model which file name's first letter must be capital letter

-29th part    complete
+30th part    complete

-from here i add some feature by himself and fix some bug
+Here also fix some another bug and design about page properly

 Helping video outside from code with harry's Youtube Playlist